gofer-engine/gofer-engine.github.io/msg-class/extrapolating.md

 ### Extrapolating

 HL7 uses paths to reference data inside of the HL7 message structure.
 The path is a string that is a combination of the segment name, segment iteration index, field index, field iteration index, component index, and subcomponent index.
 Iteration indexes are surrounded by brackets (`[...]`).
-The other path parts are separated by either a period (`.`) or dash (`-`).
+The other path parts are separated by either a period (`.`) or a dash (`-`).
 The path is 1-indexed, meaning the first segment iteration is `1`, the first field is `1`, the first field iteration is `1`, the first component is `1`, and the first subcomponent is `1`.
 The segment name is 3 upper case characters.
-A path can be specific down to the subcomponent level with optional iteration indexes, or can be as general as just the segment name.
+A path can be specific down to the subcomponent level with optional iteration indexes or can be as general as just the segment name.
 The following are all valid paths (_may not be valid HL7 schemed messages)):

 `MSH`, `MSH-3`, `MSH.7`, `MSH.9.1`, `MSH.9-2`, `MSH.10`, `STF-2.1`, `STF-2[2].1`, `STF-3.1`, `STF-11[2]`, `LAN[1]`, `LAN[2].3`, `LAN[3].6[1].1`